 Chapter 2: Managing Vaccine Hesitancy During an Outbreak - a Focus on Cultural Competence

-The purpose of this chapter is to describe important steps for identifying and engaging with communities at risk for vaccine-preventable diseases in culturally competent ways to manage vaccine hesitancy, particularly in outbreak situations.
+In chapter 2 of Lessons from the Field: Promoting Vaccine Confidence we describe important steps for identifying and engaging with communities at risk for vaccine-preventable diseases in culturally competent ways to manage vaccine hesitancy, particularly in outbreak situations.
 Highlighted within each step are key considerations, experiences from the field, immunization program and stakeholder insight, lessons learned, and resources to support programs’ efforts to engage communities.

 Chapter 3: Addressing Incorrect Vaccine Information

-This chapter describes important steps for understanding and addressing incorrect vaccine information; summarizes the different types of incorrect information; and provides key considerations, experiences from the field, immunization program insight, lessons learned, and resources to help programs (and their partners) address incorrect vaccine information.
+In chapter 3 of Lessons from the Field: Promoting Vaccine Confidence we describe important steps for understanding and addressing incorrect vaccine information; summarizes the different types of incorrect information; and provides key considerations, experiences from the field, immunization program insight, lessons learned, and resources to help programs (and their partners) address incorrect vaccine information.

 Vaccine Confidence Toolkit Webinar Series: Understanding Rural Health Challenges and Building Successful Partnerships to Achieve Vaccine Confidence